stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ## COVID-19 (Corona Virus Disease 2019)
 - Caused by a SARS-COV-2 corona virus.
 - First identified in Wuhan, Hubei, China.
 Earliest reported symptoms reported in November 2019.
-- First cases were linked to contact with the Huanan Seafood Wholesale Market, which sold live animals.
+- First cases were linked to contact with the Huanan Seafood Wholesale Market that sold live animals.
-- On 30 January the WHO declared the outbreak to be a Public Health Emergency of International Concern
+- On January 30, 2020 the WHO declared the outbreak to be a Public Health Emergency of International Concern

 # Data Collection
-So, is this really a pandemic, or just hype?
+So is this really a pandemic, and how does it compare to other pandemics?
 [According to the CDC](https://www.cdc.gov/coronavirus/2019-ncov/index.html), this is similar to the common flu (with some caveats).

 If you are reading this notebook, you realize that you are more than a lay-person.
 You have powerful tools at your fingertips ([Data Science](https://github.com/dsbc2020/ml_training/tree/master/notebooks/10-steps-to-DS), [Python](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Python-in-2-days), and [Machine Learning](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Machine-Learning-in-1-day)), and you likely have access to the [Coronavirus raw data](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Examples/coronavirus/data) so that you can analyze and formulate your own opinion.
 You realize that to be a Data Scientist requires you to be a creative and critical thinker... an individual.